 Analytical Algebra II builds on previous work with linear, quadratic and exponential functions and extends to include polynomial, rational, and radical functions.
 Data analysis, statistics, and probability content should be included throughout the course, as students collect and use univariate and bivariate data to create and interpret mathematical models.
 The Indiana Academic Standards for Analytical Algebra II consist of six domains: Arithmetic and Structure of Expressions, Equations, and Functions; Function Families; Modeling with Functions and Data; Modeling with Advanced Algebra; Modeling with Data and Statistics; and Modeling with Quantities.
 Additionally, Analytical Algebra II should focus on the application of mathematics in various disciplines including business, finance, science, CTE, and social sciences using technology to model real-world problems with various functions, using and translating between multiple representations.
-This course meets Core 40 requirements, but may not be accepted by some colleges and universities.
-Students taking this course must complete a waiver form to be enrolled in this course.
+This course must complete a waiver form to be enrolled in this course.